Lock-free Asynchronously Distributed Linked Lists: Introduction

-In this paper, we focus on \distributedlockfree linked lists.
+Partitioning for load balancing can be static (fixed key distribution per machine) or dynamic (key distribution evolves over time).
+Static schemes cannot adapt to workload shifts or scale without downtime.
+Dynamic schemes offer flexibility, but require shared memory structures to be temporarily unavailable during redistribution.
+We consider the question: Is it possible to partition and dynamically load balance a data structure while preserving the property of lock freedom.
+As an instance, we focus on the list data structure.
+Specifically, we focus on \distributedlockfree (that extends lock-freedom to distributed environments) linked lists.
 Linked lists are fundamental data structures that can in turn construct other data structures \cite{Valois}.
-Specifically, we distribute the well-known Harris Linked list \cite{harris2001pragmatic}, and improve its performance even on a single-machine setup.
-Due to the distributed scalability and the general performance improvement, any multi-threaded lock-free data structure that is implemented with Harris List as its foundation, can automatically become a faster and distributable data structure by replacing Harris List with DiLi for its foundation.
+Specifically, we distribute the well-known Harris Linked list \cite{harris2001pragmatic} and improve its performance even on a single-machine setup.
+We show that the resulting list, DiLi, can also replace skip lists in write-intensive workloads, thus offering both superior performance and distributability.
+Due to the distributed scalability and the general performance improvement, any multi-threaded lock-free data structure implemented with linked lists as its foundation (e.g., graphs built from adjacency lists\cite{GraphDBSurvey}, sharding in blockchains\cite{shardingInBlockChains,shardingInBlockchains2, ShardingInBlockchains3}), can automatically become faster and distributable by replacing the linked list with DiLi for its foundation.

-\textbf{Contributions:} We introduce a new distributed linked list DiLi -- that performs \emph{find, insert and remove} of a key both in a multi-threaded and a multi-machine setup while supporting asynchronous dynamic partitioning.
+\textbf{Contributions:} We introduce DiLi, a distributed linked list that performs \emph{find, insert, and remove} of a key both in a multi-threaded and a multi-machine setup while supporting asynchronous, dynamic re-partitioning.
 Any part of this data structure (henceforth called a sublist) can be \textit{split} into two smaller parts.
-The resulting partitioning scheme additionally serves as an index for quick search traversals, resulting in a significant performance boost that is sufficient to become comparable to lock-free skip lists \cite{FraserDissertation} in workloads of varying read proportions (as we show empirically).

 By splitting the data structure into sublists, each sublist can be individually \textit{moved} to another machine, thus \textit{switching} the load of this sublist to the other machine.
-We refer to this as a dynamic load distribution.
-The dynamic load distribution is challenging to implement in an asynchronous manner.
+Such a dynamic load distribution is challenging to implement asynchronously.
 We provide an interface to implement any dynamic load balancing scheme using our ``Split'' and ``Move'' operations.

-To achieve the above, we only additionally require a single-word compare-and-swap (CAS) and fetch-and-add atomic instructions, which are now available in most commodity hardware.
+We achieve this with only single-word compare-and-swap (CAS) and fetch-and-add atomic instructions, which are now available in most commodity hardware.